 Some additional investigation questions

-- How changing the angle of an incline by adding a book (or taking one away) would change the number of pennies required?
+- How changing the angle of an incline by adding a book (or taking one away) will change the number of pennies required?

 - What if you replace pennies with quarters?
-Would it take less or more coins to do the job?
+Will it take fewer or more coins to do the job?
+(If you tell your kids they can keep all the quarters they use to get the apple up the incline, they will be even more enthusiastic!)

-- How can the weight of the apple effect the experiment?
+- How can the weight of the apple affect the experiment?
+(Try this experiment with one small apple and one large apple.)

-- My son also immediately wanted to reverse the experiment and find out how many pennies can an apple pull up the incline.
+- My son also immediately wanted to reverse the experiment and find out how many pennies an apple can pull up an incline.
+(That was fun too!)

 Some questions to ask after the experiment